zh54321/EntraTokenAid/README.md

 - Invoke Auth: CAE issue when using Firefox

 #### Removed
-- Invoke Auth: Token details are not displayed in HTML anymore (because of HTTP-Server changes).
+- Invoke Auth: Token details are not displayed in HTML anymore (because of HTTP-server changes).

 ### 2024-12-30